Interstellar750/Interstellar750/README.md

 ### Hi there 👋

-🔭 I’m currently working for myself.

 😢 I'm a newbie in programming.

+🔭 Now I’m working for myself.

 🌱 I’m currently learning C.